mfahey312/SaguaroProject/README.md

 ## How Weather Affects The Health of The Saguaro Population at Desert Botanical Garden

+## Thank you
+* To the Research Team at Desert Botanical Garden - staff and volunteers - for the time and energy you have invested in creating this invaluable dataset and for supporting our class project.

 ## Data analysis team
 * Steve Ovsak is ...
 He researched historical weather data sources and formatted the weather data for analysis
 * Steven Rohano's background is in the agricultural industry.
 He cleaned up and structured the historical saguaro inventory dataset for analysis.